mattwbeard/codat-docs/docs/other/portal/dashboard.md

 See real-time insights into the number of companies and the current statuses of their [data connections](/core-concepts/connections).

-The dashboard displays a chart showing the number of total created companies and the number of active companies for the current billing period (depending on your plan)
+The dashboard displays a chart showing the number of total created companies and the number of active companies for the current billing period (depending on your plan).

 Beneath this is a breakdown of the number of connections by status.
 A company's connections can have the following statuses: `Linked`, `PendingAuth`, `Deauthorized`, `Unlinked`, or `No connections`.
 A company can have multiple connections.